 Guests normally have questions about directions, accommodations, which gift to buy, etc. So make sure you are clued up on this.

-Help the bride to create a master wedding checklist of everything that needs to be done.
+Help the bride to create a master wedding checklist of everything that needs to be done, or sign up for the free TWC version below:

 This is the most important task of all.
 The bride shouldn’t be alone in all of this, that’s where she needs a Maid of Honor!